Russia head to this summer’s European Championship looking to build off their superb performance on home soil in the 2018 World Cup.

 Aleksandr Golovin notched a goal and two assists at the 2018 World Cup, becoming one of the stars of the show for the hosts.
 Since then, he’s gone from strength to strength.

 The 24-year-old completed a move to Monaco off the back of that 2018 showing for an undisclosed fee, one that the French club confirmed was a record transfer.
-Though he was a little slow starting off, Golovin has become one of Monaco’s most important players, particularly this season, where he’s registered four goals and eight assists in 18 Ligue 1 appearances, keeping Les Monegasques firmly in the title race.
+Though he was a little slow starting off, Golovin has become one of Monaco’s most important players, particularly this season, where he’s registered five goals and nine assists in 20 Ligue 1 appearances, keeping Les Monegasques firmly in the title race right down to the final day.

 Forward: Artem Dzyuba